dnjackson/eos/content/posts/design-moves.md

 Thinking about design moves, I came to realize that many of the case studies that I analyze in [EOS](https://essenceofsoftware.com) involve one or more simple tactics.
 I've classified them into 3 pairs of design moves, each pair comprising a move and its dual.
 A design move isn't a panacea; it trades off one quality of the design for another.
 If applied skillfully though, a single move can transform a design from good to great.

 I outline the design moves and give examples of their application in a [paper](https://people.csail.mit.edu/dnj/publications/nfm-design-moves-22.pdf) that I'll be presenting in a keynote at the [NASA Formal Methods conference](https://nfm2022.caltech.edu) in May.
+(Also see [slides](https://people.csail.mit.edu/dnj/talks/) on this topic from my recent talk at the Boston ACM/IEEE chapter.)
 Here, I'll just give a taste of the moves.

 1. **Split/merge**.
 Split breaks a concept into multiple smaller concepts; merge forms a composite concept from distinct ones.
 The tradeoff here is between simplicity and power: with more than one concept, the user has more control but things are also more complicated.